redyelruc/Odin/README.md

-This is the project file for The Odin Project.
+The Odin Project.

+Learning HTML, CSS, and Javascript from the beginning.